ahmedsaheed/website/data/second-brain/react-theming.md

 export default mode
 ```

-### Second Approach - Implement the theming yourself.
+### Second Approach.

-Before we begin, we'd make use of react hook [`useLocalStorage`](https://usehooks.com/useLocalStorage/) which stores the users selected theme in local storage so that it persists through a page refresh.
+We'd make use of react hook [useLocalStorage](https://usehooks.com/useLocalStorage/) which stores the users selected theme in local storage so that it persists through a page refresh.

 We'd Also need our theme colors and element specified out in our stylesheet.

 And with all these basic stuff out, we're good to go!

 To begin, create a `hooks` folder in your root directory.
-Add a new javascript file in the directory like so `useLocalStorage.js`.
+Add a new `.js` file in the directory like so `useLocalStorage.js`.

 Now in your `useLocalStorage.js` file lets add some code to allow SSR[^1] and SSG[^2] work decently.